Active inference lecture notes

 The observation events are analogously mapped to observation random variables: \(\pmb{\mathcal{O}} \mapsto \pmb{O}\).
 When referring to a certain value of a random variable such as an observation, we use lower case letters, e.g., \(P(O = o)\).

-Continuous observations such as body temperature and mental states can be represented by random variables directly; there is no need for the event concept.
+Continuous observations such as body temperature and controller states can be represented by random variables directly; there is no need for the event concept.

-A probability mass function [3], \(p(x)\) is a function that returns the probability of a random variable value \(x\) such that \(p(x) = P(X = x)\).
-It is often possible to define a probability mass function analytically which makes using random variables in some ways easier than bare-bones events for which probabilities need to be explicitly defined for each event.
-Also, continuous random variables, like the body temperature, don’t have any meaningful representation in the event space.
+A probability mass function [3], \(p(x)\) is a function that returns the probability of a discrete random variable value \(x\) such that \(p(x) = P(X = x)\).

 Note that a probability is denoted with a capital \(P\) while a probability mass function (probability distribution) is denoted with a lower case \(p\).